 Cleansing and detoxification are primary focuses of Ayurveda.
-Much of the practice of routine (dinacharya) individually tailored to each dosha, is rooted in principals that prevent the accumulation of toxins.
-But, no matter how clean a life we live we are inevitably exposed to toxins from the food we eat, the air we breath, some (although hopefully not all) of the conversations we have… you get the idea.
+Much of the practice of routine (dinacharya) individually tailored to each dosha, is rooted in principles that prevent the accumulation of toxins.
+But, no matter how clean a life we live we are inevitably exposed to toxins from the food we eat, the air we breathe, some (although hopefully not all) of the conversations we have… you get the idea.
 Even normal, healthy cellular metabolism produces waste byproducts that the body has to eliminate.
-Our liver, kidneys, bowel, lungs and skin are our primary eliminatory organs.
+Our liver, kidneys, bowel, lungs, and skin are our primary eliminatory organs.
 Caring for these organs offers the body support in its everyday task of processing and eliminating all types of toxins.

 Spring is a natural time to detox.
-It is warmer and we start moving around more, spending more time outside, doing more projects and perhaps even being more social.
+It is warmer and we start moving around more, spending more time outside, doing more projects, and perhaps even being more social.
 This gets us out and about and moving, and as we move out of winter’s more sedentary habits, we stir up toxins.
 So in spring, gentle herbal remedies to support the organs of elimination are a must, they literally set the stage for an entire year of good health to come.
 Luckily, nature provides us with all the tools we need to practice healthy spring cleansing according to the wise teachings of Ayurveda.
 Let’s look at a few early spring herbs from the western materia medica that can offer excellent support to our eliminatory organs during the spring transition.

 1. Nettle leaf, Urtica dioica

-Nettle, commonly called stinging nettle, is a powerfully nourishing, mineral rich tonic and a regenerative tonic for the kidneys and adrenals.
-Nettle increases ojas(the nectar of life!) and is an excellent choice for those who are run down for any number of reasons including work, stress, illness or poor nutrition.
+Nettle, commonly called stinging nettle, is a powerfully nourishing, mineral-rich tonic and regenerative tonic for the kidneys and adrenals.
+Nettle increases ojas(the nectar of life!) and is an excellent choice for those who are run down for any number of reasons including work, stress, illness, or poor nutrition.
 A mild diuretic, nettle improves kidney function and helps the kidneys remove ama(toxins) from the body via the kidneys and bowels.
 Nettle is a particularly good spring detox choice for those who suffer from seasonal allergies or have menstrual difficulties, but it can benefit anyone.
 To support spring cleansing, drink 2 – 3 cups of tea a day for 1 – 3 months, longer if you love it!

-Do not take nettle if you take prescription diuretics, blood pressure medications or anticoagulants.
+Do not take nettle if you take prescription diuretics, blood pressure medications, or anticoagulants.
 Use caution with hypoglycaemic medications.

 2. Cleavers, Galium aparine

 Cleavers is often one of the first plants to pop up after a long winter or after spring rains.
 It loves cool, moist environments and should be harvested in early spring when it is most potent and when our bodies most need it.
-Cleavers is an excellent spring cleansing plant for the lymphatic system, helping to clear amafrom the blood, lymph and tissues.
-Cleavers offers great benefit to the skin, clearing up skin issues such as acne, boils, eczema, psoriasis and rosacea.
-Because of its support to the lymphatic system, cleavers also supports the specific immune response and can be useful in preventing and treating common ailments, including colds, flu, fever and glandular congestion.
+Cleavers is an excellent spring cleansing plant for the lymphatic system, helping to clear amafrom the blood, lymph, and tissues.
+Cleavers offers great benefit to the skin, clearing up skin issues such as acne, boils, eczema, psoriasis, and rosacea.
+Because of its support to the lymphatic system, cleavers also supports the specific immune response and can be useful in preventing and treating common ailments, including colds, flu, fever, and glandular congestion.
 Cleavers supports digestion and can help reduce systemic inflammation.
-Cleavers is also very rich in vitamins and minerals, rejuvenating to the body after a long winter eating what has been stored.
+Cleavers is also very rich in vitamins and minerals, rejuvenating the body after a long winter of eating what has been stored.

 Cleavers is best for detoxification when used fresh.
 Make fresh plant juice or make fresh plant cleavers tincture or purchase fresh plant cleavers tincture.
-Take 30 – 45 drops of tincture, 2 – 3 x/day for 1 – 3 months as a spring cleansing practice.
+Take 30 – 45 drops of a tincture, 2 – 3 x/day for 1 – 3 months as a spring cleansing practice.

 3. Dandelion, Taraxacum officinale

 Both the leaf and root are used for medicine.
-The leaf is bitter, cleansing, mineral rich and a mild diuretic.
+The leaf is bitter, cleansing, mineral-rich, and a mild diuretic.
 It is particularly good for blood cleansing and for digestion.
-The root is excellent for the liver; helping to improve function, balance the metabolism and blood sugar.
-As a spring tonic, 1 cup of dandelion leaf or root tea (or both mixed together!), 2 – 3 x/day for 1 – 3 months.
+The root is excellent for the liver; helping to improve function, and balance the metabolism and blood sugar.
+As a spring tonic, 1 cup of the dandelion leaf or root tea (or both mixed together!), 2 – 3 x/day for 1 – 3 months.
 Or, if you do not like the bitter taste of dandelion in tea, you can take the tincture, 30 – 45 drops in a sip of water, 2 – 3 x/day for 1 – 3 months.

 4. Violet leaf and flower, Viola odorata